Download PDF

 The HEC-18 Pier Scour analysis requires two hydraulic parameters Depth (y1) and Velocity (V1) "Upstream" of the pier.

-This can be confusing because there are two cross sections (reference lines) upstream of the pier.
+This can be confusing because there are two "approach" cross sections (reference lines) upstream of the pier.

 But the cross section will not necessarily maintain its shape during a scour event.